fabricjs/fabric.js/README.md

 import { fabric } from "fabric";
 ```

-NOTE: If you are using Fabric.js in a Node.js script, you will depend from [node-canvas](https://github.com/Automattic/node-canvas).`node-canvas` is an HTML canvas replacement that works on top of native libraries.
+NOTE: If you are using Fabric.js in a Node.js script, you will depend on [node-canvas](https://github.com/Automattic/node-canvas). `node-canvas` is an HTML canvas replacement that works on top of native libraries.
 Please [follow the instructions](https://github.com/Automattic/node-canvas#compiling) to get it up and running.

 NOTE: es6 imports won't work in browser or with bundlers which expect es6 module like vite.
 Use commonjs syntax instead.